-The faculty, as a group, will make their decisions on admission into the Ph.D. program within a week after all the oral presentations have been completed.
+The faculty, as a group, will make their decisions on admission into Ph.D. candidacy within a week after all the oral presentations have been completed.
 The decisions will be conveyed to the students in writing by the Department Chair.
 All of the components of the exam are equally important.
 A strong showing in only one area will probably not be sufficient to ensure admission into Ph.D. candidacy, but neither will a weak showing in any single area lead to automatic failure.

-The faculty member in charge of each student's thesis committee will provide a written summary of the faculty's feedback to the student within one week after candidacy decisions are completed.
-This summary will include strengths and weaknesses identified by the committee in the student's written report and oral exam, as well as recommendations regarding the student's goals and time line for the coming year's research efforts.
+Students should expect to receive assessment forms for the written and oral exam.
+The faculty member in charge of each student's thesis committee will provide a written summary of the committee's feedback to the student within one week after candidacy decisions are completed.
+This summary will include strengths and weaknesses identified by the committee in the student's written report and oral exam, as well as recommendations regarding the student's goals and timeline for the coming year's research efforts.